-Figures should be prepared using one of the file formats listed in §3.8.
+Figures should be prepared using one of the file formats listed in §3.9.
 Hard-copy figures must be provided in all cases.

 The choice of tables and figures should be optimized to produce the shortest printed paper consistent with clarity.
-[Normally, singlecolumn width (8.8 cm) should be envisaged, see §5.2.]
 Duplicate presentation of the same information in both tables and figures is to be avoided, as is redundancy with the text.

-In a charge-density paper only those figures which are strictly necessary to illustrate the techniques or results described will be published: any others will be deposited.
+In a paper only those figures which are strictly necessary to illustrate the techniques or results described will be published: any others will be deposited.
 The text should be adequate to give the remaining information.

 In papers which use powder profile fitting or refinement (Rietveld) methods, figures which present the experimental and calculated diffraction profiles of the material studied should also contain the difference profile.
-As primary diffraction data cannot be satisfactorily extracted from such figures, the basic digital diffraction data should be deposited (see §11.4).
+As primary diffraction data cannot be satisfactorily extracted from such figures, the basic digital diffraction data should be deposited (see §11.3)